WiseLibs/better-sqlite3/docs/contribution.md

 These are code changes with a very small blast radius, such as adding a new read-only property to an object, or augmenting a function with a new option that gets passed directly to SQLite.
 These changes are *probably* harmless, but require additional scrutiny because they must be thoroughly tested and documented.
 These changes must be completely backwards-compatible, unless they're part of a major version update.

+> It's considered a backwards-**incompatible** change for a prebuilt binary to be removed.

 #### 4) New features

 These are code changes with a substantial blast radius, such as implementing a new class or method.
 These changes must be completely backwards-compatible, unless they're part of a major version update.